 – IT Leads – System administrators

 To start your prototype you’ll need an installation of PowerBI Desktop.
 You will also need to download the sample report provided.
-If you would like to explore the full Ed-Fi TPDM sample dataset, you will need SQL Server 2019 Developer Edition or higher.
+If you would like to explore the full Ed-Fi TPDM sample dataset, you will need SQL Server 2016 or 2017.